aconlon-eccc/era5-based-hail/README.md

             'total_column_cloud_liquid_water',
             'total_cloud_cover']
 ```

-and the variables download from the `pl` dataset are:
+The variables downloaded from the `pl` dataset are listed below and obtained accross 20 different pressure levels:
 ```python
 # variables requested when submitting an ERA5 request from the 'reanalysis-era5-pressure-levels' dataset
 pressure_level_variables = [